AnthonissenBert/Notes/oneshot.md

 3. pc drops to 1hp = heeeeeeeeeeeeeeeelp
 ---
 # session start
-noble fey cloris is held accountable for admages to dustwall
+noble fey cloris is held accountable for admages to dustwell

 ---
 # Chat Tips